kschang77/about-me/README.md

 git clone (paste the git string wtih right-click)
 ```

 This will create a subdir called assignment7, same name as your repo, and download the two files in the repo, LICENSE and README.md (which is mostly blank).
-This actually also links your current directory with the "remote repo", i.e. the one on github, that you can push to or pull from.
+NOTE: If you did not create a license, then you'd just have README.md)  This actually also links your current directory with the "remote repo", i.e. the one on github, that you can push to or pull from.

 7) Now, on your PC (locally), add files to this subdir, usually by copying some files you downloaded off the school gitlab server specific to this assignment, probably pre-defined tests, assignment details, sample screenshots, and so on.
 I prefer to keep them all in one place, and delete the extra stuff whent he project is done, but it's up to you,